Time signature: Irrational meters

-Irrational time signatures (rarely, "non-dyadic time signatures") are used for so-called irrational bar lengths, that have a denominator that is not a power of two (1, 2, 4, 8, 16, 32, etc.).
+Irrational time signatures (rarely, "non-dyadic time signatures", or "odd-factored time signatures") are used for so-called irrational bar lengths, that have a denominator that is not a power of two (1, 2, 4, 8, 16, 32, etc.).
 These are based on beats expressed in terms of fractions of full beats in the prevailing tempo—for example 3/10 or 6/7.
 For example, where 4/4 implies a bar construction of four quarter-parts of a whole note (i.e., four quarter notes), 4/3 implies a bar construction of four third-parts of it.
 These signatures are of utility only when juxtaposed with other signatures with varying denominators; a piece written entirely in 4/3 could be more legibly written out in 4/4.

 According to Brian Ferneyhough, metric modulation is "a somewhat distant analogy" to his own use of "irrational time signatures" as a sort of rhythmic dissonance.
 It is disputed whether the use of these signatures makes metric relationships clearer or more obscure to the musician; it is always possible to write a passage using non-irrational signatures by specifying a relationship between some note length in the previous bar and some other in the succeeding one.
 Sometimes, successive metric relationships between bars are so convoluted that the pure use of irrational signatures would quickly render the notation extremely hard to penetrate.

 Historically, this device has been prefigured wherever composers wrote tuplets.
 For example, a 2/4 bar of 3 triplet quarter notes could be written as a bar of 3/6.
 Henry Cowell's piano piece Fabric (1920) employs separate divisions of the bar (1 to 9) for the three contrapuntal parts, using a scheme of shaped noteheads to visually clarify the differences, but the pioneering of these signatures is largely due to Brian Ferneyhough, who says that he finds that "such 'irrational' measures serve as a useful buffer between local changes of event density and actual changes of base tempo".
 Thomas Adès has also used them extensively—for example in Traced Overhead (1996), the second movement of which contains, among more conventional meters, bars in such signatures as 2/6 and 9/14.

 Notationally, rather than using Cowell's elaborate series of notehead shapes, the same convention has been invoked as when normal tuplets are written; for example, one beat in 4/5 is written as a normal quarter note, four quarter notes complete the bar, but the whole bar lasts only 4/5 of a reference whole note, and a beat 1/5 of one (or 4/5 of a normal quarter note).
 This is notated in exactly the same way that one would write if one were writing the first four quarter notes of five quintuplet quarter notes.

 Some video samples are shown below.

 These video samples show two time signatures combined to make a polymeter, since 4/3, in isolation, is identical to 4/4.